 This unit has online content with assessed fixed time interaction required (students on these course units need to ensure they can access and contribute to online discussions during fixed periods in order to access the full marks available)

 This is an interactive online course.
 Students must work through the online course material and are expected to engage in weekly discussion boards with their peers and tutors.
 5% of the total marks for this course will be awarded for an assessed discussion board topic.
 Students are also encouraged to use the Blackboard discussion boards to learn from each other and to ask questions and check their understanding of the course material.

-To enable participants to understand the concept and importance of primary care, how it integrates into current models of health care delivery, and how it can be evaluated.
+To enable participants to understand the concept and importance of primary care, how it integrates into current models of health care delivery, and how it can be evaluated and improved.